 Station B: Audit evaluation

-This is divided in two sections.
+This is divided into two sections.

-Candidates will also be asked to present their review of a short audit abstract prepared during preparation station.
+Candidates will also be asked to present their review of a short audit abstract prepared during a preparation station.

 Station C: Radiology skills

-This is also divided in two sections.
+This is also divided into two sections.

 The first section involves prioritising five radiology requests as an on-call radiology registrar on a weekend assessing clinical judgement and awareness of pressures on radiology departments.

-The next is an assessment of image interpretation and can include plain film, CT, MRI, nuclear medicine, PET CT or ultrasound studies.
+The next is an assessment of image interpretation and can include plain film, CT, MRI, nuclear medicine, PET/CT or ultrasound studies.
 There will be questions on the findings and some discussion around clinical management of the condition.

 Station D: Professionalism, ethics and decision making